GimelStudio/GimelStudio/README.md

 - Hit ``F5`` to run the code in the emulator.

+### Looking for the v0.6.x series?

+You can find the previous v0.6.x series written in Python and GLSL [here](https://github.com/GimelStudio/GimelStudio/tree/v0.6.x-series).

 ### License

 Gimel Studio is licensed under the GPL-3.0 license.
 See [LICENSE](/LICENSE) for details.